uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/integrations/README.md

 ```

 In the above example, two services are whitelisted.
 In an actual case,
-only one of CAS or Shib would be in use.
-Also note that the protocol
-must be specified.

-In the above example, two services are whitelisted.
-In an actual case,
-only one of CAS or Shib would be in use.
-Also note that the protocol
-must be specified.

-In the above example, two services are whitelisted.
-In an actual case,
-only one of CAS or Shib would be in use.
+only one of CAS or Shibboleth would be in use.
 Also note that the protocol
 must be specified.

 See: [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS)